f5devcentral/f5-agility-labs-containers/docs/class5/module1/lab1.rst

 Section 1.1 Welcome to OpenShift!
 --------------------------------------------------------

+This lab guide is the F5 Advanced Labs for Red Hat OpenShift Container Platform (OCP).
+This lab guide and blueprint was created using OCP version 3.7.
 This lab provides a quick tour of the console to help you get familiar with the user interface along with some key terminology we will use in subsequent lab content.

 **Key Terms**